 Like most of you, I’m the wearer of many hats.
 We may not all wear the same hats, but each one we slap onto our heads identifies those areas that make us unique!
-Though my homeschooling days are behind me now, my hours are far from quiet as I help run our busy WriteShop business serving customers, working with stores and schools, writing, marketing, traveling.
+Though my homeschooling days are behind me now, my hours are far from quiet as I help run our busy WriteShop business serving customers, working with stores and schools, marketing, traveling, and (of course) writing!

 Having learned the hard way to teach my own writing-phobic son to like (and eventually love) writing, it’s become my joy to help other parents feel more equipped to teach writing at home.
 It is my prayer that our gracious God will continue using me to encourage each of you as you forge your own path.